Marion Gilchrist (doctor): Early life and education

 Gilchrist was born on 5 February 1864 at Bothwell Park farm, the youngest child of Margaret and William Gilchrist, a prosperous tenant farmer.
 She had four older siblings: three brothers, John, William and Douglas, and one sister, Agnes.
 Her brother was the Scottish agriculturalist Douglas Alston Gilchrist.

 Her earlier education was at the local parish church when she was around seven years old.
 She met with some challenges in her education because her father and brother Douglas thought it pointless that she studied academic subjects.
 However, her brother John gave her encouragement and she attended Bothwell Primary School and Hamilton Academy.

-In 1887, Gilchrist matriculated at Queen Margaret College, University of Glasgow, as an arts student and having begun the examinations while at Queen Margaret College, she attained LLA (Lady Literature in Arts), awarded by the University of St Andrews in 1890.
+In 1887, Gilchrist matriculated at Queen Margaret College, Glasgow, as an arts student and having begun the examinations while at Queen Margaret College, she attained LLA (Lady Literature in Arts), awarded by the University of St Andrews in 1890.
 In the same year, she enrolled at the new Queen Margaret College Medical School.

-In July 1894, Gilchrist and Alice Robson became the first two women to graduate from University of Glasgow, and the first women to qualify in medicine at a Scottish university.
+In July 1894, Gilchrist and Alice Robson became the first two women to graduate from the University of Glasgow, and the first women to qualify in medicine at a Scottish university.
 They graduated MB and CM.

 While at university, Gilchrist was Vice-President of the Queen Margaret College Student Union, Vice-President of the Literary and Debating Society and Convener of the Queen Margaret College Committee of the Glasgow University Liberal Club.
 On 22 January 1894, she was elected President of the Women Students' Representative Council at its first meeting at Queen Margaret College.

 Career

 Medical career

 After graduation, Gilchrist entered general practice, and following the death of her father in 1903 set up her own practice at 5 Buckingham Terrace, Glasgow, remaining at that address for the rest of her life.
-Until 1928 she share her home and consulting rooms with Dr Katherine Chapman (1883-1948) who came from Cheltenham.
-They called each other Dr Gilchrist and Dr Chapman.
-Katherine Chapman led the "electrical department" at Glasgow University.
-This was the first department of radiography anywhere.
-Her niece, Margaret Menzies Campbell, also worked with her at Buckingham Terrace.
+Until 1928 she shared her home and consulting rooms with Dr Katherine Chapman (1883-1948).
+A graduate of Glasgow University, Chapman was a medical electrician at Glasgow Royal Infirmary and an expert radiologist.
+Like Gilchrist, she campaigned for women's suffrage in Glasgow before setting up a private practice in the West End of London in 1928.
+Gilchrist's niece, Margaret Menzies Campbell, also worked with her at Buckingham Terrace.

 Specialising in ophthalmology, Gilchrist was appointed Assistant Surgeon for Diseases of the Eye at the Glasgow Victoria Infirmary, a post she held from 1914 to 1930.
 In 1927, she was also appointed as an ophthalmic surgeon at Redlands Hospital for Women, Glasgow.
 Gilchrist gave her time on a voluntary basis as physician (1903–11) to Queen Margaret College Settlement's Invalid Children's School.

 She was a leading member of the British Medical Association, and the first woman chair of its Glasgow division.
 She was also a trustee of the Muirhead Trust.